openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-missionManager.md

 ## missionManager.getMissionSnapShot

-getMissionSnapShot(deviceId: string, missionId: number, callback: AsyncCallback&lt;MissionSnapshot&gt;): void;
+getMissionSnapShot(deviceId: string, missionId: number, callback: AsyncCallback&lt;MissionSnapshot&gt;): void

 Obtains the snapshot of a given mission.
 This API uses an asynchronous callback to return the result.